Click or call 811 before you dig

 811 protects you and keeps our communities safe.
 Always call 811 before you dig.
 It’s free, it’s safe, and it’s the law.

-If you have any questions or wish to speak to a Black Hills Energy representative before you submit your 811 request, please contact us here.
+If you have any questions or wish to speak to a Black Hills Energy representative before you submit your 811 request, click the button below to send us a message and we'll follow up with you.

 811 in your area